Video Visits & Virtual Shared Medical Appointments

 Download our step-by-step guides for detailed instructions:

-- Patient Guide: Video Visits on a Computer
+- Guide for Scheduled Video Visits on Your Computer

-- Patient Guide: Video Visits on the Mobile App
+- Guide for Scheduled Video Visits on the Mobile App

-- Patient Guide: Tips to Get the Most Out of Your Video Visit
+- Tips to Get the Most Out of Your Video Visit

 Is my video visit covered by insurance?